 The primary function of an engine's water pump is to facilitate the flow of coolant that runs into and out of the radiator in a specific direction.
 The thermostat controls the amount of coolant that moves through the radiator, and it opens and closes according to the temperature of the engine.
 After this point, the coolant enters the radiator through the upper hose; there are two basic types of radiators - downflow car radiators and crossflow car radiators.

 As soon as coolant enters the first tank, it runs into small passages that join the two tanks together.
-Fine metal fins made from copper or aluminium, are connected to these small passages, which give the car radiator its distinctive ribbed appearance.
+Fine metal fins made from copper or aluminium are connected to these small passages, which give the car radiator its distinctive ribbed appearance.
 The primary reason for using copper or aluminium is that they are highly effective at the conducting and transference of heat.
-Excess heat is transferred into the metal fins as coolant moves through the smaller tubes; the air is then forced through the spaces in between these fins, as a result of either car motion or the car's cooling fan; this heat is then dispersed away from the engine in the form of hot air, which prevents heat from building up in your engine, and thus preventing any overheating.
+Excess heat is transferred into the metal fins as coolant, and moves through the smaller tubes.
+The air is then forced through the spaces in between these fins, as a result of either car motion or the car's cooling fan.
+This heat is then dispersed away from the engine in the form of hot air, which prevents heat from building up in your engine and thus prevents any overheating.

-Coolant is collected in another tank on the other side of the radiator once the engine coolant has moved through the cooling passages; this tank stores the coolant until it is moved into the outlet hose.
-The primary function of a car radiator's outlet hose is to connect the radiator to the water pump, and to supply low-temperature coolant to the engine as required.
-The outlet hose can be subjected to suction force from the water pump, which means that it is common practice to re-enforce the outlet hose with a spring; this prevents the outlet hose from collapsing, and thus maintaining the flow of coolant.
+Coolant is collected in another tank on the other side of the radiator, once the engine coolant has moved through the cooling passages.
+This tank stores the coolant until it is moved into the outlet hose.
+The primary function of a car radiator's outlet hose is to connect the radiator to the water pump and to supply low-temperature coolant to the engine as required.
+The outlet hose can be subjected to suction force from the water pump, which means that it is common practice to reinforce the outlet hose with a spring.
+This prevents the outlet hose from collapsing and thus maintains the flow of coolant.